-And remember, change requires power - something people wanting to influence change often don't have a lot of by themselves - so try to find others who share your hopes and work together where you can.
+And remember, change requires power, and power is often created when we work collectively - so try to find others who share your hopes and work together where you can.
 Derek, 5, helps with planting in a community garden in Guatemala City in February 2024.